Executive Committee, Committees and Task Forces, 2013-2014 Composition, Charges, Goals and Timelines

 Social Media Committee

-Tammi Kim (Chair), Danielle Emerling, Hope Grebner, James Havron, Natalie Rocchio, Lori Schwartz, Ryan Semmes
+Danielle Emerling and Tammi Kim (Co-Chairs), Hope Grebner, James Havron, Natalie Rocchio, Lori Schwartz, Ryan Semmes

 The Social Media Committee will be responsible for promoting ACSC and its work and encouraging the study of Congress and use of Congressional collections through social media outlets.